cohesivestack/ineo/README.md

 A simple but useful Neo4j instance manager.

-Neo4j is a great graph database, however its architecture was designed to work with just one database process for each application.
-This issue is a limitation when we are developing an application and need an environment for testing and developing, or just when we are creating various applications.
+Neo4j is a great graph database, however its architecture was designed to work with just one database for each Neo4j server instance.
+This issue could be a problem when we are developing an application with an environment for testing and developing, or just when we are creating or serving two or more applications.

-Ineo figure out this limitation allowing to manage different Neo4j instances on different ports.
+Ineo figure out this issue allowing to manage different Neo4j instances on different ports.

 ## Installation